- What is Bipolar Affective Disorder (Manic Depression)

 - Cognitive Behavioural Therapy (CBT) – This works in a number of ways.
 Like psycho-education, it increases a patient’s knowledge of the illness but it also helps the patient with returning to full functioning.
 Many patients with BPAD do not return to full employment or social life even when they are symptom-free.
 Cognitive behavioural therapy works to help restore a patient back to full functioning (full employment, social life, relationships, etc).

 Bipolar Affective Disorder (Manic Depression) References

 - Goldney RD, Fisher LJ, Grande ED, et al. Bipolar I and II disorders in a random and representative Australian population.
 Aust NZ J Psychiatry.
 2005;39(8):726-9.
-Abstract
+Available from: [Abstract]

 - Diagnostic and Statistical Manual of Mental Disorders (4th edition).
 Washington, DC: American Psychiatric Association; 2000.
-Book
+Available from: [Book]

 - Labbate LA, Rosenbaum JF, Arana GW, et al. Handbook of Psychiatric Drug Therapy.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2005.
-Book
+Available from: [Book]

 Treatments Used in This Disease: